THE ROBSON ORR TEN TEN AWARD, SUPPORTED BY OUTSET PATRONS SYBIL ROBSON & MATTHEW ORR

-Starting in 2018, and for the next ten years, the Government Art Collection, in partnership with Outset, has been selecting outstanding British artists to create original print works for the Collection to display around the world.
+Between 2018 and 2023, the Government Art Collection, in partnership with Outset Contemporary Art Fund, has been selecting outstanding British artists to create original print works for the Collection to display around the world.
 Inspiration for the TenTen project came from an initiative by the Foundation for Arts and Preservation in Embassies; through the Foundation, some of America’s most celebrated and accomplished artists have created prints for display in U.S. embassies.

 RACHEL WHITEREAD DBE, 2022

-The 2022 The Robson Orr TenTen Award, 2022 was awarded to Rachel Whiteread DBE.
+The 2022 The Robson Orr TenTen Award was awarded to Rachel Whiteread DBE.
 Whiteread’s Untitled (Bubble) reflects the microscopic form of COVID-19 itself and a time during the height of the pandemic when physical contact and communication became reduced to those within one’s ‘bubble’.

 LUBAINA HIMID CBE, 2021